Onewool/vc-google-keep-firebase/README.md

-Building a google keep up using HTML, CSS, Javascript and Firebase
+Building a google keep up using HTML, CSS, Javascript and Firebasewe